birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session308.md

 +++
 date = "2018-12-27T14:00:00-04:00"
-title = "S03E08 : Jewels of the the Carnifex"
-type = ""
+title = "Session 308: Jewels of the the Carnifex" type = ""

 +++